alert - warning

 Submitting as an Applicant or Subapplicant

 Applicants may work with their FEMA region.
-Subapplicants may work with their respective applicant (state, tribe or territory) to submit by the applicant’s own submission deadline.
+Subapplicants may work with their respective applicant (state, federally recognized Tribal government or U.S. territory) to submit a subapplication.
+Subapplicants should consult with their applicant agency to confirm subapplication deadlines to the applicant if applicable.

 Applicants will rank and attach subapplications.
-They will then submit them as a final, single FMA application to FEMA by Jan.
-27, 2023, 3 p.m.
-ET.
+Applicants will then submit subapplications as a final, single FMA application via FEMA GO by Feb.
+29, 2024, 3 p.m.
+Eastern Time.

-New system-related issues will be addressed until 3 p.m., Jan.
-25, 2023.
+New system-related issues will be addressed until Feb.
+27, 2024, 3 p.m.
+Eastern Time.
 Applicants facing technical problems outside of their control must notify FEMA by this deadline.

 Resource